hannobraun/hannobraun/README.md

-### Hi, I'm Hanno
+### Hey, I'm Hanno

-I have many interests, but my main professional focus these days is writing **microcontroller firmware**, specifically in the field of **motion control**.
+I'm a self-employed software developer from the [Odenwald](https://madeby.hannobraun.de/made-in-odenwald/2.jpg) region in Germany.
+My focus is writing microcontroller firmware, specifically in the field of **motion control**.

-I'm working on the [Flott Motion Control Toolkit](https://github.com/flott-motion).
+I'm work on [Flott](https://flott-motion.org/), the toolkit for motion control software in Rust.
+If you like Flott and want to support its development, please consider [sponsoring me](https://github.com/sponsors/hannobraun)!

 <!--
 **hannobraun/hannobraun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.